 Reality: One glass for reds and one for whites will suffice.

-Wine snobbery now urges a different wine glass for almost every varietal.
-Two types will more than do it: A set of wide, 12-to-16-ounce glasses for red wine, and more slender, 8-to-12-ounce glasses for white wine.
+Wine snobbery now urges a different glass for almost every varietal.
+Two types will do: A set of wide, 12-to-16-ounce glasses for reds, and more slender, 8-to-12-ounce glasses for whites.